The

 coast as I recall, maybe near Normandy, but anyway from there I would

 sneak across the channel.
-There I used the same law libraries that the
+There I used the same law libraries the

 English barristers would later use to try to find the loopholes in the